Deepening roots in the Pioneer Valley

 How the new farm works

 Like the existing 59-acre Food Bank Farm, which we have owned since 1992, we contract local farmers who grow organic vegetables for the community, including households at risk of hunger.
 In lieu of cash rent, The Food Bank receives a share of the harvest, agreed upon in advance.
-In this case, instead of partnering with a Community Involved in Sustaining Agriculture (CISA) farmer who sells shares to shareholders, the farmers of the new Food Bank Farm 2.0 will sell most of their share of the harvest to schools in high-poverty school districts.
+In this case, instead of partnering with a farmer who sells shares to shareholders, the farmers of the new Food Bank Farm will sell most of their share of the harvest to schools in high-poverty school districts.

-Farmers Joe Czajkowski, owner of Lakeside Organics adjacent to this farm, and Gideon Porth, owner of Atlas Farm, are each farming about 20 acres.
-A small portion of this farm (about 3 acres) is envisioned to become a model farm where volunteers and school groups work together to grow and harvest crops while learning about sustainable agriculture, environmental stewardship, and food access for all.
+Farmers Joe Czajkowski, owner of Lakeside Organics adjacent to this farm, and Gideon Porth, owner of Atlas Farm, combined are farming about 35 acres.
+A small portion of this farm (about 3 acres) has become a model “no till” farm where The Food Bank, volunteers, and school groups work together to grow and harvest crops while learning about sustainable agriculture, environmental stewardship, and food access for all.
 The Kestrel Land Trust retains a trail easement over the farm for walking on designated farm roads that link to the conservation lands on the Amherst side.

 Funding and preservation